 What do you see when you look inside a fish?
 Like ichthyologists, the scientists who study fishes, you can see the beauty, diversity and intricate patterns of nature.

-Fish are vertebrates—animals with backbones—and have bodies supported by a bony skeleton.
+Fish are vertebrates—animals with backbones—the majority have bodies supported by a bony skeleton while some only have cartilage.
 Variations in the skeleton, such as the number of vertebrae or the position of fins, are documented with X-rays.
 The Smithsonian’s National Collection of Fishes X-rays represent more than 70 percent of the world’s fish specimens and is the largest and most diverse collection of its kind in the world.
 Although the X-rays featured in the national collection were made for research purposes, the strikingly elegant images demonstrate the natural union of science and art and are a visual retelling of the evolution of fish.
 X-Ray Vision: Fish Inside Out, an exhibition from the Smithsonian’s National Museum of Natural History and the Smithsonian Institution Traveling Exhibition Service (SITES), will showcase these dramatic prints exposing the inner workings of the fish.

 The exhibition features 40 black-and-white digital prints of different species of fish.
 Arranged in evolutionary sequence, these X-rays give a tour through the long stream of fish evolution.
 The X-rays have allowed Smithsonian and other scientists to study the skeleton of a fish without altering the specimen, making it easier for scientists to build a comprehensive picture of fish diversity.